SamChronert/UnitedGreenhouseGrowers/replit.md

 ## Overview

-The United Greenhouse Growers Association (UGGA) platform is a full-stack web application designed to connect greenhouse professionals nationwide.
-It features AI-powered tools for member matching, farm assessments, and resource recommendations, built with a modern tech stack optimized for Replit deployment.
+The United Greenhouse Growers Association (UGGA) is a nonprofit, grower-first network in its pilot phase designed to connect greenhouse growers nationwide, share vetted knowledge, and give growers a stronger voice in research and policy.
+The platform features tools for grower networking, decision-making assistance, and a curated resource library, all co-designed with founding members based on real grower feedback.

 ## System Architecture